-From light tales of legends and love to dark stories of ancient beasts and a desperate chef’s secrets, 13th Hour will delight you, mystify you and make you cringe.
+From light tales of legends and love, to dark stories of ancient beasts and the secrets of a desperate chef, 13th Hour will delight you, mystify you, and make you cringe.

 So sit down and unwind your clocks because it’s time for the 13th Hour.